nuxencs/seasonpackarr/docs/product-specs/v1-upgrade.md

 matches and adjust the threshold only if the new result does not fit your preference.

-## If the parse action times out
+## If the import action times out

-Autobrr waits 120 seconds for a Webhook action. `/api/parse` waits while the torrent client checks the available data, and a large or slow check can take longer with qBittorrent, Transmission, or Deluge.
+Autobrr waits 120 seconds for a Webhook action. `/api/import` waits while the torrent client checks the available data, and a large or slow check can take longer with qBittorrent, Transmission, or Deluge.